Queen Mother of the West: Iconography and representation

 The Queen Mother of the West is most often depicted holding court within her palace on the mythological Mount Kunlun, usually supposed to be in western China (a modern Mount Kunlun is named after this).
 Her palace is believed to be a perfect and complete paradise, where it was used as a meeting place for the deities and a cosmic pillar where communications between deities and humans were possible.
 At her palace she was surrounded by a female retinue of prominent goddesses and spiritual attendants.
 One of her symbols is the Big Dipper.

-Although not definite there are many beliefs that her garden had a special orchard of longevity peaches which would ripen once every three thousand years, others believe though that her court on Mount Kunlun was nearby to the orchard of the Peaches of Immortality.
+Although not definite there are many beliefs that her garden had a special orchard of longevity peaches which would ripen once every three thousand years, others believe though that her court on Mount Kunlun was nearby to the Peach Garden of Immortality.
 No matter where the peaches were located, the Queen Mother of the West is widely known for serving peaches to her guests, which would then make them immortal.
 She normally wears a distinctive headdress with the Peaches of Immortality suspended from it.

 Flourishing parasols, we reach the chronograms' extremity;

 Riding on the mist, I wander to Lofty Whirlwind Peak.

 The Lady of the Supreme Primordial descends through jade interior doors;

 The Queen Mother opens her Blue-gem Palace.